Whether you are just starting out on your journey with an eosinophil-associated condition or have been part of APFED’s community for years, welcome!

 - Record a short message to the eosinophil community wishing them a happy week and talking about the ways in which your team is working to increase awareness and share it out on social media.
 Use the hashtags #NEAW20 and #EosAware in tandem with your content.

-Follow Us All Week and Use Hashtags #NEAW20 and #EosAware!
+Follow Us All Week and Use Hashtags #NEAW21 and #EosAware!

-Special thanks to our education partner for supporting APFED’s NEAW celebration this year!
+Special thanks to our education partners for supporting APFED’s NEAW 2021 celebration!